 I don’t know anyone who’s ever been to IGHR who hasn’t come away thinking it was a wonderful experience.
-I’ve had the great good fortune to have completed the Advanced Methodology and Evidence Analysis course in 2010; the Writing and Publishing for Genealogists course in 2011; Researching African-American Ancestors in 2012; and Research in the South last year.
+I’ve had the great good fortune to have completed the courses in Advanced Methodology and Evidence Analysis; Writing and Publishing for Genealogists; Researching African-American Ancestors; and Research in the South last year.

-I’ll be back at Samford this summer, both learning and teaching (I’m teaching in the Intermediate Genealogy and Historical Studies course, the Advanced Library Research: Law Libraries & Government Documents course; and the Virginia: Her Records and Her Laws course).
+I’ll be back at Samford this summer, both learning and teaching (I’m the coordinator for the newly revised Advanced Methodology and Evidence Analysis course).
 And I hope to see a lot of friends — old and new — during the week.

 But I’ll see you there only if you get up early tomorrow and get ready to register.